Find the Best Yard Drainage Contractors for Your Business

 Positive Grading and Soil Slope

 The first and most fundamental line of defense is ensuring your yard has a "positive grade."
-This means the ground slopes away from your home's foundation at a minimum of a 5% grade for at least the first ten feet3 1.
+This means the ground slopes away from your home's foundation at a minimum of a 5% grade for at least the first ten feet1 2.
 Regrading your yard involves moving and compacting soil to create this crucial slope, directing water toward the street, a drainage swale, or another safe discharge point.
 This is often the core of any comprehensive drainage plan.

 French Drains

 A French drain is a versatile subsurface drainage system.
 It consists of a trench filled with gravel and a perforated pipe that collects groundwater and surface runoff, channeling it away from problem areas.
-They are ideal for yards with persistent soggy spots or where water tends to seep toward the foundation3.
+They are ideal for yards with persistent soggy spots or where water tends to seep toward the foundation.

 Catch Basins and Channel Drains

 For capturing large volumes of surface water quickly, catch basins and channel drains are highly effective.
 A catch basin is a grated inlet installed in a low spot, connected to an underground pipe that carries water to the storm sewer.
-Channel drains are long, narrow grates often used across driveways or patio entrances to intercept flowing water3.
+Channel drains are long, narrow grates often used across driveways or patio entrances to intercept flowing water.
 These systems are crucial for managing heavy runoff from hardscapes like driveways.

 Downspout and Gutter Management